 Snippet of ‘research_plugin’

-Also using a security scanner, like SiteLock INFINITY malware scanner, can monitor your site for the malware contained in fake plugins and alert you to the plugins and, in the case of INFINITY, automatically clean the malicious content for you.
+Also using a security scanner, like SiteLock INFINITY malware scanning solution, can monitor your site for the malware contained in fake plugins and alert you to the plugins and, in the case of INFINITY, automatically clean the malicious content for you.
+Read what WP Buffs has to say about SiteLock then give us a call at 855.378.6200 to speak with a Website Security Consultant today.

 The unfortunate happens and your WordPress site is compromised.
-You recover from the hack through backups or SiteLock’s malware removal service, yet you still feel at unease.
+You fix your site through backups or SiteLock’s malware removal service, yet you still feel at unease.

-The truth is, once a WordPress site recovers from a compromise, there’s a bit more to do.
-Taking a few simple, post-compromise steps can help harden your site from future attacks and possibly ease administration.
+The truth is, once a website recovers from a compromise, there’s a bit more to do.
+Taking a few simple, post-compromise steps can help harden your hacked WordPress site from future attacks and possibly ease administration.
 We’ll discuss steps to improve WordPress user security, add preventative security measures, and improve maintenance techniques to aid recovery if the worst happens again.

-With the holidays behind us and 2016 underway, it’s time to get serious about threats to your WordPress website.
-The SiteLock research team has investigated the types of attacks WordPress users can expect this year.
+It’s time to get serious about threats to your WordPress website.
+The SiteLock research team has investigated the types of attacks WordPress users can expect in 2016.
 Let’s take a look…

 That’s right!
 We’re headed south for WordCamp Miami, February 20 & 21, 2016 at Florida International University.
 We’ll be there with lots of super swag and can’t wait to meet all the Miami WordPressers.
 Tickets on sale now!
 For more information, visit 2016.miami.wordcamp.org, @wordcampmiami and #wcmia.